-For conservation and the display of the mummified remains, Relicase having the international standard of quality Museum showcases, also produce storage systems and display drawers for archival requirements.
+For conservation and the display of the mummified remains, Relicase having the international standard of quality Museum showcases, storage systems and display drawers.
 Our basic ideals of design and manufacturing are based on our vast experience from projects which we have completed successfully.
 These ideals have now become standard for ensuring our showcases are well-sealed, easy to open and operate, achieving high-security and allows both passive or active humidity control systems to be integrated.
 We manufacture strictly to the requirements of international museum conservation for cultural relics, combining both the aesthetic as well as functional properties of showcase design for each individual production brief.

 Mummified remains are one of the most fragile organic matter under the conservation care for historical relics.
 Once they are unearthed from the ground, the remains will face difficult and challenging conservation environments before they are being transferred into the proper care of a specialized museum for final conservation, storage or display.

 The actual location where the mummified remains is unearthed only serves temporarily as an interim storage measure.
 Once the mummified remains is exposed to air and environmental pollutants, careful and considered protection must be introduced immediately.
 Therefore, the entire process of conservation requires stringent long-term constant microclimate / humidity controls to protect this very fragile heritage relic before, during transportation and eventually to the laboratory and conservation storage or display at the museum.